Hobart Bypass: Prioritise pedestrians and encourage active transport

 Hobart has built a network of bicycle tracks and recently commenced work on a pedestrian bridge across the Tasman Hwy just over a hundred metres from the existing underpass, with another planned for the Brooker Hwy a mere 50 metres or so from the existing pedestrian underpass.
 The Hobart City Council elected in 2014 appointed a five-member infrastructure committee made-up of four councillors who are aligned to the Tasmanian Greens.
 The Hobart City Council recently released a report advocating further measures to prioritise pedestrians and active transport.
 In 2010, Danish architect and urban designer Jan Gehl who was commissioned to write a report which similarly advocated a prioritisation of pedestrians.
-Since that report, Liverpool St in Hobart has been converted to one lane, making it more difficult for cars to drive around the Elizabeth St Mall.
+Since that report, Liverpool Street has been converted to one lane, making it more difficult for cars to drive around the Elizabeth Street Mall.